TimCoates/SMSPMock/readme.md

 NB: To assist with this, a [SOAPUI](https://www.soapui.org/) project is included, which tests SOME of the provided services.

+Once a Patient is selected, clicking their NHS Number will send a FHIR REST request to retrieve a FHIR Resource representing that Patient.

 Click ***View logs>>*** to see a record of each request and response which was passed through.

 ***NB*** Logs are marked for purging after 2 days, and will be deleted within 48 hours of that (using DyanoDB's intrinsic TTL feature).